Renewable energy options for off-grid red meat processing

 Looking at renewable energy technologies, with the exception of solar, bioenergy and wind, they are still in the early stages of the innovation curve and therefore would not be considered economic for commercial deployment.
 There has been much progress with battery storage over recent years and this is starting to become a viable option for coupling with renewable energy systems.

-Previous in this focus area 15 September 2023 Feasibility study for a refuse derived fuel created from paunch, biosolids and construction and demolition waste Next in this focus area 09 May 2022 Renewable hydrogen cost-benefit analysis for Australian red meat processors
+Previous in this focus area 20 May 2017 Rendering cooker flash steam recovery Next in this focus area 17 July 2020 Renewable hydrogen (H2) cost-benefit analysis for Australian red meat processors